RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

                           volume_threshold=1.0, density_threshold=0.001, temperature=300, timestep=0.004,
                           traj_frequency=100, trajfilename='relaxbox_NPT', trajectory_file_option='DCD', coupling_frequency=1)

-    #NVT MD simulation for 1000 ps = 1 ns
+    #NVT MD simulation for 1000 ps = 1 ns.
+Here using trajfilename to name the trajectory file and last-frame PDB-file
     OpenMM_MD(fragment=fragment, theory=omm, timestep=0.004, simulation_time=1000, traj_frequency=1000, temperature=300,
         integrator='LangevinMiddleIntegrator', coupling_frequency=1, trajfilename='NVTtrajectory',trajectory_file_option='DCD')

     #Re-image trajectory so that protein is in middle
-    MDtraj_imagetraj("NVTtrajectory.dcd", "NVTtrajectory.pdb", format='DCD')
+    MDtraj_imagetraj("NVTtrajectory.dcd", "NVTtrajectory_lastframe.pdb", format='DCD')

-To test whether the system is stable during the long final NVT simulation we can do some analysis of the trajectory.
+To test whether the system is stable during the long  NVT simulation we can do some analysis of the trajectory.

 **TODO: Make plots of :**